Orphan drug designation

 - the proposed indication for designation.

-We will not publish applications for designation that are withdrawn before a formal designation decision is issued on our website.
+We will not publish on our website details of applications for determination that are withdrawn before the decision is made or are assessed as ineligible for determination.

 Step 5: Notifying sponsors of the designation decision

-If TGA assesses that your application for designation is eligible, the designation will be approved.
+If we assesses that your application for designation meets the eligibility criteria, the medicine will be designated as an orphan drug.

-After the delegate has made a decision, we will advise you of the outcome as soon as practicable in writing via a notification letter issued through eBS which will include:
+After we have made a decision, we will advise you via email of the outcome as soon as practicable (see sub-regulations 16J (6) and 16J (7)).

 - a statement of reasons for designation decisions (for ineligible decisions only)